AVEVA/CONNECT-data-services-developer-docs/Documentation/Operations/Operations_Metrics.md

 ## Authentication

 All endpoints referenced in this documentation require authenticated access.
-Authorization header must be set to the access token you retrieved after a successful authentication request.
+You must set the Authorization header to the access token you retrieved from a successful authentication request.

 `Authorization: Bearer <token>`

 Requests made without an access token or an invalid/expired token will fail with a 401 Unauthorized response.
 Requests made with an access token which does not have the correct permissions (see security subsection on every endpoint) will fail with a 403 Forbidden.
-Read [OCS Authentication documentation](https://github.com/osisoft/OSI-Samples-OCS/tree/master/basic_samples/Authentication) on how to authenticate against OCS with the various clients and receive an access token in response.
+Read [OCS Authentication documentation](https://github.com/osisoft/OSI-Samples-OCS/tree/master/basic_samples/Authentication) to learn how to authenticate against OCS with the various clients and receive an access token in response.

 ## Error Handling